alexiscolin/smooth-scrollr/README.md

 Made as a prototype reveal based class, initialize the module to use it.

 ### Installation
-By using yarn or npm :
+By using yarn:
 `yarn add smooth-scrollr`

+or npm:
 `npm i smooth-scrollr`